 I was glad I had not been driving.
-I have always been jumpy and based on the pounding I can still feel in my chest when I think back on that day, I have no real confidence that I would not have done something dangerous like slam hard on my brakes when it happened.
-My then boyfriend (now husband), is unscarable.
+I have always been jumpy and based on the pounding I can still feel in my chest when I think back to that day, I have no real confidence that I would not have done something dangerous like slam hard on my brakes when it happened.
+My then-boyfriend (now husband), is un-scarable.
 He doesn’t startle, he doesn’t jump, he calmly James Bond’s everything.
-He quickly opened the window, slowed down, and pulled over without incident, despite the heavy rush hour traffic.
+Quickly opening the window, he slowed down, and pulled over without incident, despite the heavy rush hour traffic.
 He drove me the rest of the way to work looking out the window and then took it to a glass shop nearby to get fixed.

 Isaiah 43:2 “When you go through deep waters, I will be with you.”

 Psalm 91:4 “He will cover you with His feathers, and under His wings, you will find refuge; His faithfulness will be your shield and rampart.”

 Isaiah 41:10 “Don’t be afraid, for I am with you.
 Don’t be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with my victorious right hand.”

 1 Corinthians 10:13 There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.

 The meme is not my creation, nor could I find the original creator.